STREAMING PROGRAM INFORMATION

 The end of the world expected by Jesus and Paul never arrived, leading Christians to believe that eternal life was not coming to this world in the future, but immediately after death.
 The body would die, but the soul would live on, either to enjoy the pleasures of paradise or the eternal torments of hell.
 Later, some came to believe in an interim period of punishment (purgatory), and yet others claimed that in the end, all people would be saved.

 Ehrman is the James A. Gray distinguished professor of religious studies at the University of North Carolina, Chapel Hill.
-His book, Heaven and Hell: A History of the Afterlife (Simon & Schuster) is available for sale and signing.
+His book, Heaven and Hell: A History of the Afterlife (Simon & Schuster) is available for sale.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.

 - Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.

 - View Common FAQs about our Streaming Programs on Zoom.